 - The following major programs require a higher GPA and/or additional requirements which may lengthen the admissions process: Art Education, Communication Design, Crafts, Studio Art, Music, and Music Education.

-- The following major programs require a higher GPA and/or additional requirements: Biology Pre-Medical and Health Careers, Computer Science, Criminal Justice, Elementary Education, Mathematics, Psychology, Secondary Education, and Special Education.
+- The following major programs require a higher GPA and/or additional requirements: Bio/Pre-Med, Computer Science, Criminal Justice, Mathematics, Psychology, Elementary Education, Secondary Education, and Special Education.

 Notification of Admissions Status